The Montessori School Educates the Whole Child, from Preschool Through Sixth Grade

 With these exercises, children take responsibility for the space they use and enjoy.

-Students take pride in in washing windows, tables and chairs, sweeping floors, dusting shelves, polishing, and gardening.
+Students take pride in washing windows, tables and chairs, sweeping floors, dusting shelves, polishing, and gardening.
 In addition, each child is responsible for returning their materials to the shelf upon completion.

 3) Grace and Courtesy